mindaffect/pymindaffectBCI/docs/source/build_your_own_optical_sensor.rst

 -----
 First, the sensor must be connected to the OpenBCI board as described below.

-* Red wire --> vDD OpenBCI board
+   * Red wire --> vDD OpenBCI board.
    * Blue wire --> signal pin of openbci.
-You can use any free channel as your signal pin
+You can use any free channel as your signal pin.
-   * Channels 1-8 for the openBCI cyton board
+   * Channels 1-8 for the openBCI cyton board.
-   * Channels 1-4 for the openBCI ganglion board
+   * Channels 1-4 for the openBCI ganglion board.

 set the board to bipolar mode